 As she walks through Target she scans and adds to her Target Circle app ‘cart’ for ‘order pick up.’
 She gets the online price, plus the 5-15% off the items by using the pick-up today.
 For example, Erin saved 37% on a pair of boots with her tried and true method of using her Target app.
 The final price of the boots shown below was $15.77!

 Erin explains “They (Target) will usually give you the online price at the checkout lanes, but if there’s an online coupon, you can order pickup and then pick it up later at the lower price.
 You also get a percentage back in Target cash towards purchases.”
-For more tips on saving money with online apps and more, check out The Crazy Coupon Lady's blog post 23 Hidden Ways to Outsmart Retailers and Save Money Shopping Online.
+For additional tips on saving money with online apps and more, check out The Crazy Coupon Lady's blog post 23 Hidden Ways to Outsmart Retailers and Save Money Shopping Online.

 Tip #3: Shop at Goodwill (or other thrift stores)

 The other day I stopped by a local thrift store, Savers, to donate some quality items that I no longer needed.
-While I was there, I decided to see if there was anything there my sons could use – they were headed back to college and needed a couple furniture items.
+While I was there, I decided to see if there was anything at the store my sons could use – they were headed back to college and needed a couple furniture items.
 Since it was for college living, I didn’t want to spend a lot of money.
 What I discovered, while walking through to find the furniture, was that some of the products sold were brand new, in the original packages!

 This was confirmed by Erin.
 She explains that her “local Goodwill also gets Target clearance, broken boxes or overstock.”
 This means, the products are brand new.
 Last year she “found a brand-new Garmin kids watch for $3!”
 It was in it’s original packaging.
 The store “even found a Melissa and Doug shopping cart – brand new in the box” – for $17.
 The full price, if she was to purchase it in a retail store, would have been $40-$50.